About Our Instructors

 Bob still enjoys working with the young people of Queen Anne's County and now it has to do with helping them earn their driver's license.
-He loves what he does and continues doing what I love - working with young people.
+He loves what he does and continues doing what he loves - working with young people.

 Kathy Campbell-Deighan, Bob's daughter, attended Queen Anne's County Public Schools and graduated from Queen Anne's County High School in 1998.
 Kathy attended Chesapeake College before transferring to Limestone College in South Carolina.
 Kathy graduated from Limestone College in May of 2003 with a degree in Psychology.

 Kathy has been employed with Campbell's Driving School since December of 2007.
 She is a Certified Classroom Instructor and also a Certified Behind-the-Wheel Instructor.
-Kathy teaches the classes that are held from 6pm-9pm at St. Luke's Church Middle School and Kent County High School.
+Kathy teaches the classes that are held from 5pm-8pm at St. Luke's Church.

 In addition to Campbell's Driving School, Kathy is also employed by Queen Anne's County Department of Social Services as a Family Services Caseworker.